Teenagers have high nutritional needs because of rapid growth and change.

 Other important nutrients

 Calcium is used to build bones, especially during adolescence.
 Bone density is laid down in adolescence and young adulthood, so it is important to include three or more good sources of calcium in your diet every day.
 Research also shows that bone density is helped by weight bearing exercise, particularly in adolescence.
+Calcium is found in leafy green vegetable, tofu, tahini and milks, among many other sources.

 Teenage vegetarians who eat eggs and dairy foods will obtain sufficient vitamin B12 in their diet.
 Vegans who do not eat dairy products or eggs should include cereals and fortified soymilk and rice milk, and consider including B12 vitamin supplements in their diet.